 - St. John’s Academy The school can be reached by calling (701) 252-3397.

-- University of Jamestown The University of Jamestown is ranked the #1 college in North Dakota by US News & World Report.
 Located on a 110-acre campus in the middle of beautiful Jamestown, North Dakota, the University of Jamestown offers several Bachelor degrees.
 The state's Liberal Arts college has an enrollment of 1200 students.
 If your academic goals are not served by a traditional major, you may design your own major spanning several academic departments including psychobiology, nursing, recreation management, human development, social science, public relations, engineering and health and wellness.

 - UND—Energy and Environmental Research Center EERC Technology - Putting research into practice.

 - NDSCS College Outreach Division NDSCS College Outreach Division provides opportunites for personal development and enrichment, technical upgrading, and professional growth